ltoinel/amw/README.md

 ## Expose the AMW services to your website

-If you use NGINX as a webserver, you can easily create a reverse proxy to the NodeJS daemon :
+If you use NGINX as a webserver, you can easily create a reverse proxy to the NodeJS daemon.
+On the example bellow the AMW APIs will be available under "/amazon" path on your website.

 ```
 location ^~ /amazon {